ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, Montana is averaging the same as the national average when it comes to wait times for a court date.
-The approval rating is awful unfortunately.
-They are 15.5% lower than the national average for approval rating.
+As the table here and the chart below indicate, in 2020, Montana is slightly behind the national average when it comes to wait times for a court date.
+Unfortunately, they are also trailing behind the national average in terms of the approval rate.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.